La Vérendrye Wildlife Reserve

-La Vérendrye wildlife reserve is one of the largest reserves in the province of Quebec, Canada, covering 12589 km2 of contiguous land and lake area (Assinica wildlife reserve is the largest in the province, but its territory is broken up in four non-contiguous parts).
+La Vérendrye Wildlife Reserve is one of the largest reserves in the province of Quebec, Canada, covering 12589 km2 of contiguous land and lake area (Assinica Reserve is the largest in the province, but its territory is broken up in four non-contiguous parts).
 It is named after Pierre Gaultier de Varennes, sieur de La Vérendrye, a French-Canadian explorer.
 Located 180 km north of Ottawa (Canada’s capital), it is traversed from south to north by Route 117.